mitrooness/my-courses-lessons-app/README.md

 - **Home Page**: After logging in, users can access the home page, which displays a list of available courses.
 - **Courses Display**: The home page currently lists the courses retrieved from the backend.
 Future updates will include more details about each course and lesson.

- Screenshots

-> [Add screenshots here in the future to give a visual overview of your app's user interface]

 Technologies Used